-You might be surprised to know just how many student loan forgiveness programs there actually are.
+There's a whole lot of student loan forgiveness programs that exist to help you pay off your student loans.
+In fact, you might be surprised to know just how many student loan forgiveness programs there actually are.
 Well, we did the hard work of finding them so now all you have to do is find the one that works for you.

+Wouldn’t it be nice if you could magically snap your fingers and wish away that student loan debt?
 You may not whisk it away that easily; however, a number of student loan forgiveness programs are available to those who work in education, public service, and health care.

 Even Federal Aid and certain states are helping graduates pay off their student loans.
-If you find yourself struggling -- like most students -- to pay off that student loan debt, then student loan forgiveness may save you.
+If you find yourself struggling - like most students - to pay off that student loan debt, then student loan forgiveness may save you.

 This article offers a complete list of student loan forgiveness programs.

+To apply, you must fill out and submit the Employment Certification Form every year, or when you change jobs.
 To qualify for this forgiveness, you are required to be a full-time employee at a state, local, or federal government agency or at a 501(c)(3)-designated organization.

 You are also required to make 120 on-time loan payments under an income-driven repayment plan: